-Most of the feedback we receive from papers we’ve published in textual analysis is associated with individuals just beginning to explore the technology.
-On this page we walk you through one approach for traversing the multitude of programming languages and development environments that can be used to analyze documents.
+Most of the feedback we receive from papers we’ve published on textual analysis is associated with individuals just beginning to explore the technology.
+On this page, we walk you through one approach for traversing the multitude of programming languages and development environments that can be used to analyze documents.

 Which Programming Language Should I Use?

-One of the disadvantages of an open source platform, like Python, is the many variants that are available, which is somewhat overwhelming for someone just learning the technology.
-We would recommend using Python 3.x (versus 2.7).
+One of the disadvantages of an open-source platform, like Python, is the many variants that are available, which is somewhat overwhelming for someone just learning the technology.
+We would recommend using the most current version of Python 3.x.
 If you try to build your own Python environment, you will struggle resolving all of the versioning issues.
 We highly recommend downloading the Ananconda (Python 3.x / Windows or Mac X 64-Bit Graphical Installer) platform which will install Python 3.x and all of the most widely used supplementary modules.
 Ananconda does all of the work of making sure that the modules are compatible with the Python version embedded in their platform.

 Much of the power of Python comes from pre-coded modules and packages.
 For example, NumPy and SciPy provide scientific tools, Matplotlib facilitates plotting, pandas is used for data structures and analysis, and NLTK provides a natural language toolkit.
 The advantage of these packages is that many times complex problems can be solved in a very small number of statements.
 But, be careful.
 In textual analysis, frequently the prepackaged tools do not perform well on complex financial documents.
 Textual analysis is not like inverting a matrix, where a routine developed in another context will still provide exactly the same result.
 For example, using NLTK to produce an average-words-per-sentence measure for 10-Ks is very simple but produces disastrous results.

 Writing code is much easier in an interactive development environment (IDE).
 (I appreciate that if you want to count yourself as a hardcore coder you probably would just use a very simple text editor and run everything in batch...on an Altair 8800.)
 The Python community offers a variety of IDEs, all with their own advantages and disadvantages.
-We recommend PyCharm (Free Community version).
+We recommend Visual Studio Code, which is also open source.

-One of the key tools in textual analysis is the use of regular expressions (regex) to efficiently identify patterns in text.
+One of the key tools in textual analysis is the use of regular expressions (regexes) to efficiently identify patterns in text.
 For example, the expression: